Mike-Honey/covid-19-outbreak-paths/README.md

 If you are dissappointed by the data provided by your state or jurisdiction, please contact your elected representatives and let them know.

-### Line Charts of Metrics by State, Region and Local Government Area (LGA)
+### Charts of Metrics by Area - State, Region and Local Government Area (LGA)
-Region and Local Government Area (LGA) are available on adjacent pages.
+Region and Local Government Area (LGA) are available as options for presentation.
+Column and stacked column charts are available on adjacent pages.

 [Link to interactive DataViz](https://app.powerbi.com/view?r=eyJrIjoiMTM0YzQ0MmQtY2RiOC00ODVlLWE5MTktNGNiNzNhNzhhYjQ0IiwidCI6ImRjMWYwNGY1LWMxZTUtNDQyOS1hODEyLTU3OTNiZTQ1YmY5ZCIsImMiOjEwfQ%3D%3D&pageName=ReportSection0b13acb6676aa1c17031)